Zastai/MetaBrainz.MusicBrainz/UserGuide.md

 You can also search for entities using a textual search query, using the `FindXxx()` methods.
 When you pass `true` as the `simple` parameter, the query is a simple bit of text that gets matched against the main fields for an entity.
 Otherwise, the more complex
-[Indexed Search syntax](https://musicbrainz.org/doc/Indexed_Search_Syntax) applies (note: the list of fields for each entity is also included in the corresponding Find method's XML docs).
+[Indexed Search syntax][ISSyntax] applies (note: the list of fields for each entity is also included in the corresponding `Find` method's XML docs).

 Calls to the Find API methods return objects of type `ISearchResults<ISearchResult<T>>`, where `T` is the specific entity type you're looking for. `ISearchResults` is more or less identical to `IBrowseResults` (see above); it just adds a `Created` property